 Hertford is a brewery town.
 McMullens are one of the last large scale independent brewers left in the country.
 They have brewed on the site at Old Cross since 1890.
 The smell of hops often drifts over the town.

 Hertford’s prosperity was due to its pre-eminence in the brewing industry and supplied barley and malt to London’s major brewers from the early sixteenth century.

 The River Lea runs through the town and with the building of the canals became the main trade route to the capital.
 The Lea splits into two in Hertford and the wider, faster running water that flows past Folly Island at the Barge pub, is actually the Lea Navigation following the Navigation Acts of 1832.

 The original Lea runs on the northern side, thus forming Folly island and is little more than a stream in some places until it reconnects with the Navigation past Hertford lock.

 Folly Island is a Local Conservation Area.
 There is only one road for motor access and parking is almost impossible, even for residents.
-It can be accessed on foot more easily and a good stopping point is the Old Barge, built in the 1880’s with the cottage style workmen’s houses on the island itself.
+It can be accessed on foot more easily and a good stopping point is the, built in the 1880’s with the cottage style workmen’s houses on the island itself.